isomerpages/nparks-naturekakis/_nature-kakis-network/Programmes and Activities.md

 </style>

 <section>
-	<p align="justify">The Nature Kakis chapters can explore a wide variety of activities and programmes, such as those listed below.
+	<p align="justify">Nature Kakis chapters can explore a wide variety of activities and programmes, such as those listed below.
 These programmes and activities cater to a diverse range of interests and skill levels, as well as provide a starting point for Nature Kakis chapters to explore new activities for their community.
 Although the programmes is not exhaustive, it serves as a source of inspiration for chapters to kickstart new programmes and/or improve existing ones. </p>	<br>
 </section>

 <section>